hoodiecrow/ConsTcl/README.md

   }
 }
 ```

 #### typeof? procedure

 `` typeof? `` looks at a value's type and reports if it is the same as the given type.
-To be certain, it looks at the value in two ways: once assuming that the value is a ConsTcl object, and once assuming that the value is an interpreterF{the Tcl interpreter, not ConsTcl} alias for a ConsTcl object.
+To be certain, it looks at the value in two ways: once assuming that the value is a ConsTcl object, and once assuming that the value is an interpreter (the Tcl interpreter, not ConsTcl) alias for a ConsTcl object.
 If one of those affirms the type, the procedure returns `` #t ``.

 <table border=1><thead><tr><th colspan=2 align="left">typeof? (internal)</th></tr></thead><tr><td>val</td><td>a value</td></tr><tr><td>type</td><td>a Tcl string</td></tr><tr><td><i>Returns:</i></td><td>a boolean</td></tr></table>

 ```
 proc ::constcl::typeof? {val type} {